 The DSA acknowledges the importance of product compliance with product composition and food safety standards as a prerequisite for the growth of the dairy industry.
 This is due to the fact that substandard products reaching the retail can cause extensive and prolonged harm to both the industry and the consumer.
 The promotion of compliance with standards relating to milk and other dairy products, remains a demanding and multi-dimensional task, because of:

-a) the involvement of regulations relating to product composition, food safety, animal health, animal feed, milking parlors, the transportation of milk, processing plants and storage;
+a) the involvement of regulations relating to product composition, food safety, animal health, animal feed, milking parlours, the transportation of milk, processing plants and storage;

-- National Regulator for Compulsory Specifications (NRCS) and the application of the relevant regulations in terms of the Trade Metrology Act, 1973 (Act 77 of 1973).
+- National Regulator of Product Specifications (NRCS) and the application of the relevant regulations in terms of the Legal Metrology, 2014 (Act 9 of 2014).